pyca/cryptography/docs/x509/reference.rst

         is used to denote that a certificate may be used as a Kerberos domain controller certificate authorizing ``PKINIT`` access.
 For more information see :rfc:`4556`.

+    .. attribute:: IPSEC_IKE

+        .. versionadded:: 37.0

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.3.17"``.
+This is used to denote that a certificate may be assigned to an IPSEC SA, and can be used by the assignee to initiate an IPSec Internet Key Exchange.
+For more information see :rfc:`4945`.

 .. class:: AuthorityInformationAccessOID